paf31/purescript-book/text/chapter8.md

 # Type -> Type
 ```

-That is, `Object` is a type constructor which takes a _row of types_ and constructs a type.
+That is, `Record` is a type constructor which takes a _row of types_ and constructs a type.
 This is what allows us to write row-polymorphic functions on records.

 The type system uses the same machinery to handle extensible effects as is used for row-polymorphic records (or _extensible records_).
 The only difference is the _kind_ of the types appearing in the labels.
 Records are parameterized by a row of types, and `Eff` is parameterized by a row of effects.